-We are very happy to announce the cooperation between KAKS Germany and the International Council of Ophthalmology: we have established a common fellowship programme for six Retinoblastoma Specialists in 2016 (more in 2017) and wish to encourage doctors and hospitals from developing countries to apply for this unique opportunity: we wish to improve practical skills and broaden perspectives of treatment and early detection of retinoblastoma.
+We are very happy to have a cooperation between KAKS Germany and the International Council of Ophthalmology: we have established a common fellowship programme and wish to encourage doctors and hospitals from developing countries to apply for this unique opportunity: we wish to improve practical skills and broaden perspectives of treatment and early detection of retinoblastoma.
 Fellows are expected to bring the acquired knowledge and skills back to their home countries and take part in programs to preserve vision and prevent blindness.

 Candidates serve their training in teaching institutions in which hands-on and surgical exposure can be granted.

 or contact us for further details via email to firstname.lastname@example.org

 So far the following ICO-CECF Fellows have had their training abroad: